tee-lab/tracing-information-propagation-in-fish-school-with-conditioned-escape-response/README.md

 ## Code for results from the null model of collective escape dynamics

-1. **Simulate the model:** Run `/null_model/sim_data_mp.m` to simulate the null model described in the electronic supplementary material section S3.
+1. **Simulate the model:** Run `/null_model/sim_data_mp.m` to simulate the null model described in the electronic supplementary material section S1.
-2. **Calculate group properties:** Run `/null_model/grp_properties.m` to generate electronic supplementary material figure S4.
-This code also generates the mean group speed for the null model, which can be compared with figure 2g of the collective escape model.
+2. **Calculate group properties:** Run `/null_model/grp_properties.m` to generate electronic supplementary material figure S3.
+This code also generates the mean group speed for the null model (figure S6), which can be compared with figure 2g of the collective escape model.
 3. **Leader-follower interaction network:** Run `/null_model/pert_test_exp.m` to construct the leader-follower network described in Section 3b of the main text.
 This script